Feeds:

-Tweetsgiving is a global event to express gratitude for our heroes, our loved ones and those who have changed our lives.
+Tweetsgiving is a global event to support the nonprofit Epic Change.
+It is an expression of gratitude for our heroes, our loved ones and those who have changed our lives.
 On November 24th through 26th, in over 100 cities and online, a wave of “Epic Thanks” will spread around the globe.
-Thousands will attend local events and thousands more will participate via Twitter, blogs, Facebook, YouTube and Flickr.
+Thousands will attend local events and thousands more will participate via Twitter, blogs, Facebook, YouTube and photo apps.

 Every year we have this opportunity to say thank you to someone who said, “You can do this” when you thought it was impossible.
 We have this chance to thank someone who inspired us by building hope for others in the midst of hardship.
 Gratitude is something we can give when we are far away or we have little ourselves.